 The solution to all these challenges can be found in the NDT (New Decision Therapy) developed by Dr. Kandis Blakely.
 This therapy addresses 3 layers of denial.
 (In fact, it is a necessary requirement for the therapist to proceed only after clearing all 3 layers of denial and checking them using muscular kinesiology.)

 Dr. Kandis Blakely trained many NDT practitioners.
-One session usually lasts
+One session of this

 are totally forgotten by the person, but still poison his or her current

 life.
-Other unique qualities of this method are:
+Other unique qualities of this healing therapy are:

 The problem, however, is that most people are unaware about presence of emotional trauma in their body and mind.
 Then, one of the proven solutions is to apply the New Decision Therapy.

 You can leave your feedback and comments below.
 Thanks.